 Any income of the REIT that is unavailable for cash distribution will, to the extent necessary to ensure that the REIT does not have any income tax liability under Part I of the Tax Act, be distributed to Unitholders in the form of additional Units.
 Such additional Units will be issued pursuant to exemptions under applicable securities laws, discretionary exemptions granted by applicable securities regulatory authorities or a prospectus or similar filing.
-The Declaration of Trust provides that immediately after any pro rata distribution of Units to all Unitholders in satisfaction of any non-cash distribution, the number of outstanding Units will be consolidated such that each Unitholder will hold after the consolidation the same number of Units as the Unitholder held before the non-cash distribution as described below).
+The Declaration of Trust provides that immediately after any pro rata distribution of Units to all Unitholders in satisfaction of any non-cash distribution, the number of outstanding Units will be consolidated such that each Unitholder will hold after the consolidation the same number of Units as the Unitholder held before the non-cash distribution (except where tax was required to be withheld in respect of the Unitholder's share of the distribution as described below).
 In this case, the number of Units held by a Unitholder prior to the non-cash distribution will be deemed to represent the same number of Units held by the Unitholder after the non-cash distribution and the consolidation.
 Where amounts so distributed represent income, Non-Resident Unitholders will be subject to withholding tax and the consolidation will not result in such Non-Resident Unitholders holding the same number of Units.